johnsonjh/VEDIT/README.md

 * The [`zilint`](zilint) directory contains the final release of CompuView's Z80‑8086 Translator macros.

-* The [`old`](old) directory contains several ancient versions of VEDIT (1.31-1.40) released between 1981 and 1985.
-These distributions may be useful for extraordinarily obscure of extremely memory constrained platforms.
+* The [`old`](old) directory contains several "ancient" versions of VEDIT released between 1981 and 1985.
+These distributions may be incomplete, but useful for "archaeological" purposes, or testing on extraordinarily obscure or extremely memory constrained platforms.

 ## Future